 Use Vector File Extents

-Use this feature to filter an area based on the geographic extents of a vector file.
+Use this feature to filter an area based on the geographic extent of a vector file.
 Click the Use Vector File Extents button to select a vector dataset.
 Choose from a variety of vector formats including shapefiles, KML/KMZ, GPX, and DWG.
-Note that, similar to "Select from existing MAP Layer", this does not select an area to the boundary defined by the vector, only a rectangular shape defined by its geographic extents.
+Note that, similar to "Select from existing MAP Layer", this does not select an area to the boundary defined by the vector, only a rectangular shape defined by its geographic extent.

 Esri formats such as geodatabases (GDB, MDB, MXD) and text formats (TXT, CSV, XLS) are not supported.

 Use Coordinate System Envelope

 Apply a spatial filter using the envelope of a coordinate system to define a geographic area.
 Click the Use Coordinate System Envelope button to choose a coordinate system.
-If only a portion of the envelope falls within the extents, it will still be filtered.
-If a coordinate system envelope is outside of the image’s extents, it will fail to filter and a warning will appear.
+If only a portion of the envelope falls within the extent, it will still be filtered.
+If a coordinate system envelope is outside of the image’s extent, it will fail to filter and a warning will appear.

-Simplification on import functions similarly to Simplify Art.
+Simplification on import functions similar to Simplify Art.
 In this case, it allows for the simplification or generalization of vector line and area data during data import.
 Simplification can be applied to all art together or applied separately to lines or areas.
 Two options are available when simplifying data: Split into compound paths or Simplify.
 The Split into compound paths option allows you to split areas larger than the vertex limit into lines (which places it on a MAP Line layer).
 When choosing the Simplify option, use either the Douglas-Peucker or Visvalingam-Whyatt method for removing nodes and vertices.
 The Fault Tolerance setting allows you to control how much tolerance is allowed to accommodate for a small amount of positional error between shared edges in the topology.